 Q. Am I allowed to bring friends to the refuge?

-A. The refuge is a safe place for women who are fleeing domestic violence.
-No visitors are allowed on the premises without permission of the staff; such as contractors or health visitors.
+A. The refuge is a safe place for women who are fleeing domestic abuse.
+No visitors are allowed on the premises without permission of the staff.
 Anyone who brings someone back to the refuge or discloses the address would be asked to leave the refuge.

 Q. I am in a same sex relationship; can I stay in a refuge?